Hillary Clinton: Scandals and investigations

-Clinton was a subject of several investigations by the United States Office of the Independent Counsel, committees of the U.S. Congress, and the press.

-One prominent investigation was related Whitewater controversy, which arose out of real estate investments by the Clintons and associates made in the 1970s..
+One prominent investigation regarding Clinton was the Whitewater controversy, which arose out of real estate investments by the Clintons and associates made in the 1970s.
 As part of this investigation, on January 26, 1996, Clinton became the first spouse of a U.S. president to be subpoenaed to testify before a federal grand jury.
 After several Independent Counsels had investigated, a final report was issued in 2000 that stated there was insufficient evidence that either Clinton had engaged in criminal wrongdoing.

 Another investigated scandal involving Clinton was the White House travel office controversy, often referred to as "Travelgate".
 Another scandal that arose was the Hillary Clinton cattle futures controversy, which related to cattle futures trading Clinton had made in 1978 and 1979.
 Some in the press had alleged that Clinton had engaged in a conflict of interest and disguised a bribery.
-Several individuals analyzed her trading records, however, no formal investigation was made and she was never charged with any wrongdoing in relation to this.
+Several individuals analyzed her trading records; however, no formal investigation was made and she was never charged with any wrongdoing in relation to this.

 An outgrowth of the "Travelgate" investigation was the June 1996 discovery of improper White House access to hundreds of FBI background reports on former Republican White House employees, an affair that some called "Filegate".
-Accusations were made that Clinton had requested these files and she had recommended hiring an unqualified individual to head the White House Security Office.
+Accusations were made that Clinton had requested these files and had recommended hiring an unqualified individual to head the White House Security Office.
 The 2000 final Independent Counsel report found no substantial or credible evidence that Clinton had any role or showed any misconduct in the matter.

 In early 2001, a controversy arose over gifts that were sent to the White House; there was a question whether the furnishings were White House property or the Clintons' personal property.
 During the last year of Bill Clinton's time in office, those gifts were shipped to the Clintons' private residence.